mdang/ga-lessons/react-redux/resources/notes.md

 2. The store passes on the action to several reducers.
 3. A reducer is a JavaScript function which takes the previous state of the store and the action object and then creates a new state for the store.

+## When should we use Redux?

+Pete Hunt, one of the early contributors to React, says:

+> You'll know when you need Flux.
+If you aren't sure if you need it, you don't need it.

+Similarly, Dan Abramov, one of the creators of Redux, says:

+> I would like to amend this: don't use Redux until you have problems with vanilla React.

+In general, use Redux when you have reasonable amounts of data changing over time, you need a single source of truth, and you find that approaches like keeping everything in a top-level React component's state are no longer sufficient.

+However, it's also important to understand that using Redux comes with tradeoffs.
+It's not designed to be the shortest or fastest way to write code.
+It's intended to help answer the question "When did a certain slice of state change, and where did the data come from?", with predictable behavior.

 ## redux-thunk

 To enable asynchronous communication within the Redux layer, Redux has a middleware component called `redux-thunk`.